 Who doesn't love to visit the local fly shop?
 Not only does each local shop have its own cool vibe, but they are also the best source of information on that all-important question: what are they biting, NOW?

 Slowing down when you reach the water is excellent advice to improve your chances.
 Before peeling off fly line and blindly casting, stop and look at what's on the surface of the water, sitting on logs, clinging to boulders, or hiding under stones.
+You may notice caddis larvae on submerged sticks, leeches, or midge nymph species under rocks.
+Even scanning the top of the water will reveal dragonflies, yellow sally stoneflies, terrestrial insects, or midge adults at the end of their life cycle.
 If you don't notice bugs, you might see fish that you'd otherwise spook.
-Stitcher includes spiderwebs in his list of intel-rich observations; hatching bugs will inevitably find themselves caught.
+Stitcher includes spiderwebs in his list of intel-rich observations; hatching bugs, like damselflies, will inevitably find themselves caught.

 In-Seine in the Brain

 "Ninety percent of what the fish are feeding on can be found with a hand seine," says Stitcher.
 He cautions against using stomach pumps in an effort to protect the fish.
 A hand seine is a small net with a stiff frame that allows anglers to collect aquatic insects as they are carried along by the current.
 It's a handy, easy-to-use tool that should be a mainstay in your pack.

 The Art of Fly Fishing

 When we talk about the art of fly fishing, generally, we don't mean markers, but having a few Sharpies in your vest is a trick I have seen many guides embrace.
 For example, you might see dark caddisflies bouncing around what seems like the entire length of the river, but all you have in your box are cream-colored.
 You can grab a dark brown sharpie, and voilà!
 You have dark elk hair caddis to better match what is on the water.